 If in dozens of different situations, the meter is always consistently off a little, and exactly predictable, that would be a reason to adust it.
 But certainly NOT based on the bad logic of ONE reading on a gray card!
 If you do want the meter to read 1/3 stop higher, you can just enter its ISO to be 1/3 stop lower than it is.
 But my bet is that the meter works great as it is, so be careful not to screw it up.
 My own personal metering variations are my problem (caused by me), and I'm guessing your problem too.
 There is some skill involved to learn to meter more consistently, especially for studio flash.
 The meter is better than I am.

 The L-308S is simple to use, no complex menus or features.
 It just measures the light.
 The meter has a mode for continuous light (the sun icon), and it has two modes for flash, called corded and cordless.
-Corded means using a PC sync cord as described in the example next below.
+Corded means using a PC sync cord to trigger the flash as described in the example next below.
 Or Cordless uses no PC cord, but instead after pushing its button, it waits 90 seconds to see a flash fire, any way you can trigger it, and then it meters that flash.

 It meters incident light with the dome aimed at the camera from the subjects position, and it meters reflected light with the dome aimed at the subject from the camera position.
 The Lumisphere (dome shown) is used for normal 3D subjects, and there is a flat "Lumidisc" used for metering flat 2D copy (paper, paintings, etc).
 The dome slides away from its lens only for purpose of swapping these two.
 The meter does not necessarily meter the same view that the lens will see.
-The L-308S meter's reflected field of view is 40 degrees, which field width matches a 50mm FX lens, or a 32mm DX lens.
+The L-308S meter's reflected field of view is 40 degrees, which field width matches a 50 mm FX lens, or a 32 mm DX lens.
 The L-308S uses one AA battery, which seems handy.

-I aim the meter directly at the flash being metered for ratio.
+From the subject's location, I aim the meter directly at the flash being metered for ratio.
 I should replace the dome with the flat disk to meter this way (to exclude light from other angles), but it seems unimportant if only one light is on, and I don't bother.
 The dome definitely is aimed at the camera for any incident reading for camera exposure.
 The idea of the spherical dome is that it properly factors the cosine response of lights at other angles.

-I use the Sekonic L-308S meter by connecting a 15 foot PC sync cord (cord comes with the studio light) between the meter and ONE flash (the only flash turned on).
+With only one flash turned on at a time, I use the Sekonic L-308S meter by connecting a 15 foot PC sync cord (cord comes with the studio light) between the meter and ONE flash (the only one flash turned on).
 From under the subjects chin, a button on the meter triggers the flash and meters it.
 I start with the Main light, and set its power level to read 1/3 or 2/3 stop less than the fstop I want the camera to use (the fill light will add it back, depending on ratio).
 Then I move the cord to the next of four lights (and turn only it on), and repeat to set its level.
 This is to set each light to the power I want it to be, so I know what they are doing.
-Like maybe main f/8, fill 1.0 or 1.5 stops less than main, background often about same as main, and hair light depends on hair color, maybe 1 stop more than main for black hair, maybe 1 stop less than main for light hair.
+Like maybe main near f/8, fill 1.0 or 1.3 stops less than main, background often about same as main, and hair light depends on hair color, maybe 1 stop more than main for black hair, maybe 1 stop less than main for light hair.
 Then I know what I am doing, and I know what the lights are doing.
-And another overwhelming advantage, I can repeat this same setup quickly next time, no guessing.
+And another overwhelming advantage, I can easily repeat this exact same setup quickly next time, no guessing.
 I can do all this (except hair) to be ready and tested before the subject arrives.

 If you want to work in continuous light, the meter will do that too.
 As will the camera meter, but incident has strong advantages.
 So it may be optional, but the handheld metering subject is about incident or reflected.
 And incident means metering the actual light source directly, exposure independent of the subjects influence, but metered at the subjects location (with only minor exception, clear sky bright sun is mostly the same everywhere in sight).